swyxio/swyxdotio/content/writing/technical/collapsing-layers.md

 ## Challenges

 To be honest, I myself struggle to reconcile this idea with [Unix philosophy](https://en.wikipedia.org/wiki/Unix_philosophy).
 I feel a little better that [Linux itself is 15m lines of code](https://unix.stackexchange.com/questions/223746/why-is-the-linux-kernel-15-million-lines-of-code) - in other words - maybe its more about the simple number of layers than the actual depth or thickness of each layer.
+Rich Harris puts it better than I can: [small modules may be better for developers at the cost of users](https://medium.com/@Rich_Harris/small-modules-it-s-not-quite-that-simple-3ca532d65de4).

 I do think that Collapsing Layers is only suitable for a more mature subset of technologies.
 If something is nascent, growing like a weed, prone to change - you probably still want to tack on more layers.
 [AWS is growing at 40% a year](https://www.zdnet.com/article/amazon-delivers-mixed-q3-results-as-aws-growth-slows/) and unusable?
 Fine, add [a second layer cloud](https://softwareengineeringdaily.com/2019/10/14/how-to-build-a-cloud-provider-with-anurag-goel/).
 Nondeveloper Prosumers want to make software en masse?
 [Fine, slap a GUI on everything](https://webflow.com/blog/no-code-is-a-lie).